AmazeeLabs/silverback-mono/packages/composer/drupal/cypress/README.md

 - Ship custom Cypress commands and predefined cucumber step definitions with Drupal modules.

-It also includes some handy Cypress plugins out of the box:
+It also includes some useful Cypress plugins out of the box:

 - The [Cucumber preprocessor] to write specifications in Gherkin.
 - [Cypress testing library] to add some good-practice commands.